Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ## Step 2: Create OpenShift cluster

-Use the [az openshift create][az-openshift-create] command to create an OpenShift cluster.
+Use the `az openshift create` command to create an OpenShift cluster.
 The following example creates a cluster named *myOSACluster* with four nodes.

 ```azurecli-interactive